 Delton Chen an Australian civil engineer whose career is focused on the development of models of groundwater flow, surface water interactions, mining projects, and environmental impacts.
-Delton has used his skills to analyse and model the feasibility of a 4.2 km deep ‘hot rock' geothermal power plant that was proposed for outback Australia, near the town of Innamincka.
+Delton has used his skills to analyze and model the feasibility of a 4.2-km-deep ‘hot rock' geothermal power plant that was proposed for outback Australia, near the town of Innamincka.

 We would like to stay in touch with you.
 Please sign up for updates to discover ways you can participate in the work of Drawdown.